epsilonlabs/haetae/README.md

     model Ecore driver EMF {nsuri="http://www.eclipse.org/emf/2002/Ecore"};

+#Obtaining models from Epsilon programs

+Tool support is provided in Haetae to transform EOL/EVL/ETL programs into models that conform to their respective EOL/EVL/ETL metamodels.
+For example, to transform an EOL program into a model (suppose your program is named program.eol), right click on program.eol, under ''Epsilon Haetae'' the user is able to transform program.eol into a model, a variable-resolved model or a type-resolved model.
+These models conform to the EOL metamodel.

+EOL/EVL/ETL metamodels are in their experimental stages but are pretty much stable.
+The users are welcome to report any design flaws or bugs in these metamodels.

+#Obtaining Epsilon programs from Epsilon models
+I do my best to provide a printing facility in Haetae so that Models that conform to EOL/EVL/ETL metamodels can be transformed into texts which are EOL/EVL/ETL programs.

+Currently, this facility only supports EOL models but further support will be available soon.

+Unfortunately, at this stage there is no tool support for this facility.
+Users are welcomed to use this tool with the source code.

+#Caution on using Haetae
 Haetae currently adopts a conservative approach in error detection - Haetae is able to determine the type of an expression (of which its type is implicit - via the use of Any type) if the type of the value of the expression throughout the entire program do not change.

 For example: